Coronavirus FAQs: Are Playgrounds Too Risky? Do I Need A Mask For Outdoor Exercise?

 The last stage of a safe and successful playground trip in the age of COVID-19 is the cleanup.

 "Washing your clothes isn't a bad idea [once you arrive home], Advani says.
 "It's not that hard to do, and you'll probably want to do it in any case."
-Even though the risk that your garb was contaminated by contact with fomites it's better to be safe.
+Even though the risk that your garb was contaminated by contact with fomites is low, it's better to be safe.

 And don't forget to wash hands after a visit with soap and water.
 You can keep the playground spirit going by singing the alphabet song to make sure you hit the 20-to-30 second mark.